-All webinars are 1:00 PM – 3:30 PM.
-Please note webinars are in Eastern Standard Time
+Please note ALL webinars are 1:00 PM 3:30 PM Eastern Time

-In 2003, the IOM (Institute of Medicines) Report – Health Professions: A Bridge to Quality warned us that “the nation faces an impending healthcare crisis as the number of older patients with more complex health needs increasingly outpaces the number of healthcare providers with the knowledge and skills to adequately care for them.”
+The IOM (Institute of Medicines) Report – Health Professions: A Bridge to Quality warned us that “the nation faces an impending healthcare crisis as the number of older patients with more complex health needs increasingly outpaces the number of healthcare providers with the knowledge and skills to adequately care for them.”
 Furthering the problem is increasing risk of behavioral health problems in our aging population.
 Unfortunately, due to stigma, complicated co-morbidities and inadequate training for professionals on behavioral health issues few older adults get adequate treatment.
+The Pandemic has demonstrated these issues further as older adults have suffered a higher risk of illness and death during the past two years.
+Not only from physical illness related to COVID 19 but the depression and suicide from social isolation.
 Optimize Aging is working to address this problem through educating professionals and the community at large on “aging and behavioral health issues.”
 The “Behavioral Health Webinar Series” seeks to address this lack of education for professionals by providing specific webinars to common psychiatric presentations in older adults We will be utilizing “case discussions” to provide “real life” problem solving opportunities.
-This web-based program will be offered 2 times a year as an series.
+This web-based program will be offered 2 times a year as a series.
 Each 2 ½ hour webinar will address a behavioral health topic.
 You can choose to participate in the entire webinar series or choose 3 specific topics.
 The series topics and schedule is list below.

 At the conclusion of this webinar series community professionals will work across systems to enable older adults to remain active members of their communities.
 The training will emphasize current knowledge about aging and behavioral health issues.
 Skills will enable community-based teams of health professionals to prevent, assess, and treat and address aging issues of community-dwelling older adults and at-risk spouses/caregivers.